skrusche63/spark-arules/README.md

 Elasticsearch is one of the connectors actually supported.
 As many ecommerce sites and analytics platforms work with JDBC databases, the Association Rule Engine also comes with a JDBC connector.

 ![Association Rules in Relational Databases](https://raw.githubusercontent.com/skrusche63/spark-arules/master/images/association-rules.png)

+Discovering hidden relations in multiple large-scale database tables even across databases is an emerging data management task.
+Database structures are usually pre-defined and reflect the information requirements that were valid when the respective system was built.
+In other words, tables and their relations specify a more or less decaying data perspective.
+And, real-world data often have valuable associations that were simply out of scope when the respective data model was built.

+Association Rule Mining in relational database tables is an appropriate means to detect overlooked data relations and thereby helps to make data management or adaptive to the data reality.

 ---